 SIP is usually thought of as a technique to provide the functionality of common telephony over an IP network.
 It is replacing the older, less versatile protocols used in the past such as H.323 and MGCP.
 These older protocols worked at a very low level to connect IP phones to the public telephone system.
 SIP, however, provides an elegant and straightforward way to network the enterprise.
 For instance, SIP uses email addresses as the SIP address in place of a telephone number over the standard phone network.

 SIP trunking delivers a number of advantages to the business user such as cost savings, networking versatility, and emergency disaster recovery.
 It can do away with the huge subscription costs of basic rate interfaces and primary rate interfaces.
 It also optimizes the bandwidth usage by delivering both voice and data over the very same connection.
 Businesses will have the flexibility to route calls to favored carriers and the redundancy of using several service providers.

-We are experts in Colorado T1 Speed.
-This page is a short list of the services specifically offered by T1Market in Keenesburg.
+We are specialists in Colorado T1 line.
+This page is a short list of the products specifically offered by T1Market in Keenesburg.

-Going forward, our wish is to constantly enhance our product offerings.
-We now deliver business items typically utilized by larger corporations, namely: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers also supply free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to build a bond with you - our customer - that will definitely last for years to come.
-Obtaining your trust is what we do all the time.
-Saving you money on low-cost MPLS services is exactly how we keep it.
+As we go forward, our goal is to regularly enhance our product offerings.
+We now deliver business items typically used by bigger firms, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even supply complimentary managed Cisco routers for multi-year contracts.
+Mainly, our objective is to create a bond with you - our client - that will certainly last for years to come.
+Acquiring your trust is just what we do here.
+Saving you money on inexpensive Ethernet services is precisely how we keep it.